 1. Synaptic device engineering for multilevel states tuning, symmetric and linear incremental programming;

-2. Prototype chip design and integration of synaptic arrays with CMOS peripheral circuits or neuron-like devices;
+2. Prototype AI chip design and integration of synaptic arrays with CMOS peripheral circuits;

 3. Electronic design automation (EDA) tool development for evaluating various synaptic devices and array architectures (e.g. integration of NeuroSim with Tensorflow/PyTorch);

 4. Algorithm and architecture co-optimization for efficient mapping and data flow (e.g. routing and interconnect) considering the hardware constraints, etc.

 Cyber systems and electronic devices are vulnerable targets for the adversary, leading to serious security and privacy issues for mission critical applications.
 Classical cryptography relies on the secret key, which may leak out to the adversary by various means, e.g. software attacks (viruses), physical attacks such as invasive, or side-channel attacks, etc. These concerns motivate the development of Physical Unclonable Function (PUF).
 PUF is a security primitive that leverages the inherent randomness in the physical systems (e.g. the semiconductor manufacturing process) to produce unique responses (outputs) upon the inquiry of challenges (inputs).
 We plan to leverage the variability of eNVM devices as the physical mechanism for PUF application.
 The machine learning hardware also impose new security threats and vulnerabilities such as chip cloning, model reverse engineering, adversarial attacks.
 We are interested in the following topics: